Streaming Video Through a Metal Pipe

 Xin Huang is developing an ultrasonic system to help nuclear facilities overcome communication barriers.Xin Huang (Ph.D.
-Electrical Engineering Candidate)
+EE Candidate)

 Communications in nuclear facilities can be difficult.
 It’s a harsh environment for physical cables that may degrade faster than usual, but there are also many substantial physical barriers such as thick reinforced concrete walls that block standard forms of remote communication.

 Fast and reliable communication methods are important for everyday use and critical if an error or accident occurs, so Xin Huang has been working on overcoming these challenges by developing a new form of remote communication by sending ultrasonic signals through solid channels such as existing metal bars or pipes.

 This applies well to nuclear facilities, which tend to already have systems of metal pipes to deliver water throughout the facility for cooling.
 These systems are robust and unlikely to be easily damaged or severed, leading to highly resilient communication channels.

 Xin has been working on this problem from both ends, developing a transmitter to send the ultrasonic signals down the pipes as well as a receiver to capture and interpret the signals when they arrive.

 “We present a complete hardware and software solution for the nuclear facilities,” says Xin, who works in the Embedded Computer and Signal Processing Research Laboratory with Filmer Chair Professor of Electrical and Computer Engineering and Department Chair Jafar Saniie at Illinois Institute of Technology.

 Xin was also a graduate student research assistant in the Nuclear Science and Engineering Division at Argonne National Laboratory from 2017 to 2019.